vivid-inc/polypara/README.md

 </configuration>
 ```

-or by defining the `cherimoya.skip` system property to `mvn` at the CLI:
+or by defining the `cherimoya.skip` system property as an argument to `mvn` at the CLI:

 ```bash
 mvn ... -Dcherimoya.skip ...